shua5115/Terps-Racing-Baja-Simulator/CVT Derivation.md

 # Derivation of $T_0$

-We are basing the slack tension of the belt on the spring-like behavior of materials.
-When the belt stretches, there is a static tension through the whole belt, which is T0.
+If the basis of slack tension is the spring-like behavior of the belt stretching, then wen the belt stretches, there is a static tension through the whole belt, which is T0.

 $T_0 = E_b A_b * (L_b - L_{b0}) / L_{b0}$